slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.

 > *"Don’t ever take a fence down until you know the reason why it was put up." (...)
-"It's not that they can't see the solution.
-They can't see the problem."
+"It’s not that they can’t see the solution.
+They can’t see the problem."
 -- G.K.
 Chesterton*

 > *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»"